 - The Houses of Parliament are also known as the Palace of Westminster.

 - Westminster Hall was built in 1097 by William II, son of William the Conqueror.
-It was the biggest and grandest hall in Europe in that time.
-It is the oldest building in the Houses of Parliament.
+It was the biggest and grandest hall in Europe at that time.
+It’s the oldest building in the Houses of Parliament.